PawitKoch/mujoco-tasks/README.md

 uv run pybind11-stubgen mujoco -o typings
 ```

-This will create or update the typings/mujoco directory with .pyi stub files for the MuJoCo Python bindings.
+This will create or update the `typings` directory with .pyi stub files for the MuJoCo Python bindings.